DataDog/documentation/content/en/security/cloud_security_management/agentless_scanning/deployment_methods.md

 {{< /tabs >}}

-**Note**: The actual data that is scanned remains within your infrastructure, and only the collected list of packages, as well as information related to collected hosts (hostnames/EC2 Instances) are reported back to Datadog.
+**Note**: The actual scanned data remains in your infrastructure, and only the collected list of packages, as well as information related to collected hosts (hostnames/EC2 Instances), are reported back to Datadog.

 ## Further reading